lit/lit.dev/packages/lit-dev-content/site/guide/components/rendering.md

 <code-sample project-src="/samples/docs/templates/design/project.json"></code-sample>

-The following sections discuss different types of property bindings.
-See [Properties](properties) for information on declaring properties.
+See [Reactive properties](/guide/components/properties) for information on declaring reactive properties.

 ## Compose a template from other templates